 Forgive me for sounding somewhat Zen, but the more I learn about investing, the more I realise just how much there is that I do not know, and more importantly, the more I realise how much there is that I cannot know.
 Investing, like many worthwhile pursuits, always gives you ten new problems for every one that you solve.

 Some things are just very complicated

 Underneath that shiny red bonnet lie tens, if not hundreds of thousands of parts, each of which has behind it centuries of technical evolution.
-The materials, the manufacturing techniques, the highly advanced electronics and adaptive technologies in the dampers and the differential; they are all many many orders of magnitude beyond the ant’s ability to comprehend.
+The materials, the manufacturing techniques, the highly advanced electronics and the adaptive technologies in the dampers and the differential are all many, many orders of magnitude beyond the ant’s ability to comprehend.

 That’s an analogy of the relationship between humans and the universe, but it also applies to investing.